instill-ai/models/yolov7-stomata/README.md

 ## Test model image

-After you've built the model image and before pushing the model onto any Instill-Core instance, you can test if the model can be successfully run locally first, by running the following command:
+After you've built the model image, and before pushing the model onto any **Instill Core** instance, you can test if the model can be successfully run locally first, by running the following command:

 ```bash
 instill run admin/yolov7-stomata -i '{"image-url": "https://microscopyofnature.com/sites/default/files/2022-03/Mais-stomata-ZW10.jpg", "type": "image-url"}'